arnodelorme/wp15/usecase-2.1/README.md

 This implements an analysis of univariate tabular data.
 Specifically, it computes the mean age over a group of participants.

+The pipeline is expected to be executed on a Linux computer, although it might also work on macOS or Windows.

 ## Input data

 The [input dataset](https://doi.org/10.18112/openneuro.ds004148.v1.0.1) contains resting (eyes closed, eyes open) and cognitive (subtraction, music, memory) state EEG recordings with 60 participants during three experimental sessions together with sleep, emotion, mental health, and mind-wandering related measures.
 The data is described in more detail in an [accompanying paper](https://doi.org/10.1038/s41597-022-01607-9).